kalakeli/hello-world/README.md

 # hello-world
-This is my very first try with github
+This is my very first try with github.
+Let's say Hi to the world of versioning control